 Strain into a chilled cocktail glass

-Garnish with 3 speared raspberries
+Garnish with 3 raspberries speared on a cocktail pick

 The Clover Club drink can seem daunting for newbie cocktail drinkers because of the ‘raw egg white’ bit of the recipe.
 This is also one of the reasons why this rather delightful cocktail is often passed up on cocktail menus at restaurants and bars.
 So, what to do if you are keen on shaking it up at home, but don’t quite feel comfortable about the raw egg?
 Here are a few options: